Pakala, Tirupati district: Governance

 Pakala(Chandragiri) is one of the 175 assembly constituencies of Andhra Pradesh Legislative Assembly, India. pakala is part of Chittoor (Lok Sabha constituency).
-N. Reddeppa of YSR Congress Party is the sitting Member of Parliament for Chittoor (Lok Sabha constituency) and Chevireddy Bhaskar Reddy of YSR Congress Party is Chandragiri the sitting Member of Legislative Assembly for Chandragiri (Assembly constituency).
+Daggumalla Prasada Rao of Telugu Desam Party is the sitting Member of Parliament for Chittoor (Lok Sabha constituency) and Pulivarthi Nani of Telugu Desam party is Chandragiri the sitting Member of Legislative Assembly for Chandragiri (Assembly constituency).

 Politics

 Pakala is an Assembly constituency in Andhra Pradesh and the constituency number is 285.